nyariv/skope/README.md

 The sanbox library does not use `eval` / `Function` under the hood, and therefore makes this library [CSP](https://developer.mozilla.org/en-US/docs/Web/HTTP/CSP) friendly.

-This would allow, for example, content platforms (such as WordPress, Drupal, or any other blog platforms), to allow their users to embed dynamic elements in their content without having to worry about security.
+This allows, for example, content platforms (such as WordPress, Drupal, or any other blog platforms), to allow their users to embed dynamic elements in their content without having to worry about security.

 This library makes html in REST api safe again!